nimajneBG/Pop-up-Library/README.md

-	"custom" : false, //Set whether there should be a custom button "close" : true, //Set whether there should be a close button ("x") "text" : "custom button text", //Set the text for your custom button "decay": true //Set whether the toast should decay "time": 5 //Set the decay time in seconds
+	"custom" : false, //Set whether there should be a custom button "close" : true, //Set whether there should be a close button ("x") "text" : "custom button text", //Set the text for your custom button "decay": 5 //Set the decay time of the toast.
+If the toast shouldn't decay set it to false or leave it out });
-  });

   t.create().then((result) => {